ANPA YOUNG INVESTIGATOR AWARD

 Applications should be submitted by e-mail to firstname.lastname@example.org.

 SELECTION PROCESS: The Program Committee will choose the recipients based on the quality of the abstract and the candidate’s perceived ability to contribute to the field with the encouragement and support provided by the award.
 Applicants for the Young Investigator Award, like others who submit abstracts, agree to present the work if the abstract is accepted, regardless of whether a Young Investigator Award is granted.
-The award decision will be made in late December and the decision of the Program Committee is final.
+The award decision will be made at the beginning of January and the decision of the Program Committee is final.

 To make a donation: http://www.anpaonline.org/make-a-donation